131st Armored Division "Centauro": Greco-Italian War

 In April 1939 Italy invaded Albania and formed the Italian protectorate of Albania.
 In summer 1939 the division moved to Tirana.
-On 28 October 1940 the division participated in the Italian attack on Greece with started the Greco-Italian War.
+On 28 October 1940 the division participated in the Italian attack on Greece, which started the Greco-Italian War.
 The main body of the division advanced towards Kalpaki in Epirus but Greek resistance stopped the division before reaching its goals.
 On 23 November 1940 the Greek launched an offensive, which drove the Italian units back into Albania.
 The Centauro unsuccessfully tried to stop the Greek advance at the Battle of Klisura Pass and then in Tepelenë.
 Due to the heavy losses the division was taken out of the line on 4 February 1941 to be rebuilt.
-The 31st Tank Infantry Regiment was reinforced with the IV Tank Battalion "M" from the 32nd Tank Infantry Regiment, while the 5th Bersaglieri Regiment was replaced by the 1st Bersaglieri Regiment.
+The 31st Tank Infantry Regiment was reinforced with the IV Tank Battalion "M" from the 32nd Tank Infantry Regiment, while the 5th Bersaglieri Regiment was replaced temporarily by the 1st Bersaglieri Regiment.

 Invasion of Yugoslavia

-In late March 1940 the division moved in preparation for the Invasion of Yugoslavia to Shkodër in northern Albania.
-After the war's start on 6 April 1940 the Centauro together with the 18th Infantry Division "Messina" and 32nd Infantry Division "Marche" defeated a Yugoslav attack towards Shkodër.
-On 16 April 1940 the division crossed into Yugoslavia north of Koplik and advanced to Kotor, Cetinje and Podgorica.
+In late March 1941 the division moved in preparation for the Invasion of Yugoslavia to Shkodër in northern Albania.
+After the war's start on 6 April 1941 the Centauro together with the 18th Infantry Division "Messina" and 32nd Infantry Division "Marche" defeated a Yugoslav attack towards Shkodër.
+On 16 April 1941 the division crossed into Yugoslavia north of Koplik and advanced to Kotor, Cetinje and Podgorica.
 On 17 April the Centauro reached Trebinje, where it met up with units of the 133rd Armored Division "Littorio", which had advanced southward from Istria.
 On 11 May 1941 the division began the return transfer to its bases in Tuscany.
 On 31 July 1941 the 5th Bersaglieri Regiment returned to the division and relieved the 1st Bersaglieri Regiment.